Sorry Not Sorry (Demi Lovato song): Commercial performance

-"Sorry Not Sorry" also performed well outside North America.
-It entered the UK Singles Chart at number 69, and peaked at number nine in its ninth week.
-It marked Lovato's fifth top ten hit in the country, and has since been certified multi-platinum by the British Phonographic Industry (BPI) for sales and streaming units equivalent to 1.2 million units in the country.
-It also reached the top ten in Ireland, becoming Lovato's fourth top ten hit in the country, and number 12 in Scotland.
-Elsewhere in Europe, the track reached the top ten in Greece and Hungary at numbers eight and nine respectively.
-It reached number 14 in Latvia, number 17 in Norway and Portugal, and number 20 in Slovakia.
-It additionally entered the top forty in Finland, Denmark, Sweden, and the Netherlands.
-Sorry Not Sorry achieved more success in Australasia.
-It entered the ARIA Charts in Australia at number 35 on the week ending July 30, 2017.
-It peaked at number eight in its eighth week, marking Lovato's first song to reach the top ten in the country; it spent 26 weeks on the chart and since has been certified six-times platinum by the Australian Recording Industry Association (ARIA) for sales and streaming units equivalent to 420,000.
-In New Zealand, the track entered at number 22 and peaked at number six seven weeks later; it remained in the top ten for eight consecutive weeks.
-It marked Lovato's sixth top ten hit in the country as well as her highest-charting single to date and was later certified quadruple platinum by the Recorded Music NZ (RMNZ) for sales and streaming units equivalent to 120,000 units.
+"Sorry Not Sorry" entered the UK singles chart at number 69.
+It peaked at number nine in its ninth week, marking Lovato's fifth top ten hit in the country.
+The song has since been certified multi-platinum by the British Phonographic Industry (BPI) for sales and streaming units equivalent to 1.2 million units in the country.
+"Sorry Not Sorry" also reached the top ten in Ireland, becoming Lovato's fourth top ten hit in the country, and number 12 in Scotland.
+Elsewhere in Europe, the track reached the top ten in Greece and Hungary at numbers eight and nine, respectively.
+It reached number 14 in Latvia, and number 17 in Norway and Portugal.
+The track additionally entered the top forty in Denmark, Sweden, and the Netherlands.

+"Sorry Not Sorry" achieved more success in Australasia.
+It entered the ARIA Charts in Australia at number 35 on the week ending July 30 and peaked at number eight in its eighth week, marking Lovato's first song to reach the top ten in the country.
+The song spent 26 weeks on the chart.
+"Sorry Not Sorry" has since been certified six-times platinum by the Australian Recording Industry Association (ARIA) for sales and streaming units equivalent to 420,000.
+In New Zealand, the track entered at number 22 and peaked at number six seven weeks later, marking Lovato's sixth top ten hit in the country as well as her highest-charting single to date.
+It remained in the top ten for eight consecutive weeks.
+"Sorry Not Sorry" was later certified quadruple platinum by the Recorded Music NZ (RMNZ) for sales and streaming units equivalent to 120,000 units.
 The track was certified 2× Diamond in Brazil, and earned additional platinum or higher certifications in Norway, Denmark, Italy, Mexico, Portugal, and Sweden, as well as gold certifications in Germany and Spain.